 SANTA CLARA — The Washington County Drug Task Force arrested two 20-year-olds in Santa Clara Wednesday evening following a traffic stop that led to a search of their vehicle.

-A vehicle traveling near Santa Clara Drive and Vernon Street was pulled over because the rear license plate was not illuminated, according to a probable cause statement written by Drug Task Force Agent Nick Hallman in support of the arrests.
+In the original incident, a vehicle traveling near Santa Clara Drive and Vernon Street was pulled over because the rear license plate was not illuminated, according to a probable cause statement written by Drug Task Force Agent Nick Hallman in support of the arrests.
 The driver, Lillian Frickberg-Everill, of Ivins, was identified by her Utah driver’s license.

 “While talking with her I could smell the odor of burnt marijuana coming from the car,” Hallman wrote in the statement.
 “I asked the male passenger his name, and he told me Jake Maeclky.”